Miolus/invitechecker-docs/docs/README.md

-# Upgrade your discord server!
+# 😀 Create the best community!

 **InviteChecker let's you:**